php-fig/fig-standards/proposed/phpdoc-tags.md

 The @throws tag MAY be used to indicate that "Structural Elements" throw a specific type of error.

-The type provided with this tag MUST represent an object of the class Exception or any subclass thereof.
+The type provided with this tag MUST represent an object of the class Exception, or any subclass thereof, or an object that is a subtype of Throwable.

 This tag is used to present in your documentation which error COULD occur and under which circumstances.
 It is RECOMMENDED to provide a description that